 - According to another press release by the WHD, Ratech Construction Inc., a Texas general contractor that provides services to heavy industrial and commercial sector construction projects, was assessed penalties by the WHD in the amount of $176,204 for back wages due to the misclassification of 17 maintenance employees as independent contractors.

 Other Newsworthy Matters

-- A blog post dated June 12, 2013 summarized an interview by ThomsonReuters of one of the publishers of this blog.
-Richard Reibstein discussed why he started the blog, how the co-publishers find the materials covered in the blog, the cutting edge issue of varying state law tests defining independent contractors, and strategies to enhance independent contractor compliance and to minimize misclassification liability.
+- A blog post dated June 12, 2013 summarized an interview by ThomsonReuters of the publisher of this blog.
+Richard Reibstein discussed why he started the blog, how he finds the materials covered in the blog, the cutting edge issue of varying state law tests defining independent contractors, and strategies to enhance independent contractor compliance and to minimize misclassification liability.